pual/couchbase-mobile-portal/md-docs/ready/training/02-using-the-database.md

 permalink: ready/training/using-the-database/index.html
 ---

 In this lesson you’ll be introduced to Couchbase Lite, our embedded NoSQL database.
-You’ll learn how to create a new embedded database and optionally use databases pre-packaged in your application.
-Then, you’ll learn how to create, read, update, delete, and query data using Couchbase Lite.
+You’ll learn how to create, read, update, delete, and query data using Couchbase Lite.

 [//]: # "COMMON ACROSS LESSONS"